wolfSSL/meta-wolfssl/README.md

 Wolfssl-py and Wolfcrypt-py Installation Requirements
 -----------------------------------------------------

-To use the python wrapper for wolfssl and wolfcrypt in a yocto build it will require python3, python3-cffi and wolfssl are built on the target system.
+To use the python wrapper for wolfSSL and wolfcrypt in a yocto build it will require python3, python3-cffi and wolfSSL are built on the target system.

 If you are using older version of yocto (2.x) or (3.x), you will need to download and add the meta-oe and meta-python recipes from openembedded's [meta-openembedded](https://github.com/openembedded/meta-openembedded) to the image.